Soemanang Soerjowinoto: Post-independence

 Soemanang had also joined the Indonesian National Party, where he became the chair of its economic department in 1946.
-He was a member of the Central Indonesian National Committee, and he was later appointed as a representative of the Republic of Indonesia to the Senate of the United States of Indonesia, representing the Republic, in 1950, though the United States of Indonesia was defederalized six months after his appointment and Soemanang became a member of the Provisional People's Representative Council instead.
+He was a member of the Central Indonesian National Committee, and he was later appointed as a representative of the Republic of Indonesia to the Senate of the United States of Indonesia, representing the Republic, in 1950, through the United States of Indonesia was defederalized six months after his appointment and Soemanang became a member of the Provisional People's Representative Council instead.
 He resigned on 13 March 1954.
 Soemanang was appointed as the Minister of Economic Affairs in the Wilopo Cabinet in April 1952.
 One of his policies was to return the oil wells in North Sumatra back to the control of Royal Dutch Shell, which faced fierce criticism from the parliament and he withdrew this decision.
 Additionally, alongside Interior Minister Mohammad Roem, Soemanang ordered the issuance of 50 million identity cards for registry purposes.

-After his time as minister, Soemanang served as president director in the National Industrial Bank and the Indonesian Development Bank.
+After his time as minister, Soemanang served as president director of the National Industrial Bank and the Indonesian Development Bank.
 He also served as an executive director in the International Monetary Fund for some time, representing Indonesia, Algeria, Ghana, Laos, Libya, Morocco and Tunisia.
 In 1979, he returned to the journalistic world, when he founded the short-lived magazines Sari Pers and Zaman in cooperation with the Tempo group.

 He died in Jakarta on 13 June 1988.
 His grave is located in Yogyakarta.